Spooni-Development/spooni_development_website/README.md

 npm run docs:preview
 ```

+The build step automatically regenerates category metadata (slugs + labels) and writes it to `docs/.vitepress/theme/propData/categories-metadata.json`.
 The built site will be in `docs/.vitepress/dist` and can be deployed to any static hosting service (GitHub Pages, Netlify, Vercel, etc.).

 ## 🌐 Deployment